pnnl/SPECQUANT/README.md

 SpecQuant is provided with no official support.
 Inquiries about the software may be directed to the author listed below.

-Christopher Thompson, Ph.D.
-Senior Research Scientist
-Pacific Northwest National Laboratory
-P.O.
-Box 999
-Richland, WA 99352
+Christopher Thompson, Ph.D., Senior Research Scientist, Pacific Northwest National Laboratory, P.O.
+Box 999, Richland, WA 99352
 Chris.Thompson@pnnl.gov